-Silk Road was an e-commerce website created to protect user privacy.
+Silk Road was an e-commerce website with an emphasis on user privacy.
 Using the cryptocurrency Bitcoin on the Tor browser, people anonymously exchanged a variety of goods, both legal and illegal, including drugs (most often small amounts of cannabis).

-A few months after its launch, Senator Chuck Schumer called for a federal investigation into Silk Road, which was permeated by the schemes of corrupt federal agents, and by a power struggle between competing law enforcement agencies.
+A few months after its launch, Senator Chuck Schumer called for a federal investigation into Silk Road.
+It was permeated by the schemes of corrupt federal agents and by a power struggle among competing law enforcement agencies that derailed the investigation.

 Ross’s lawyers were deprived of essential material at key points in the proceedings, prevented from calling expert witnesses, and blocked from cross-examining government witnesses.
 With the defense eviscerated, the government’s unreliable digital evidence appeared convincing enough to the jury, and Ross was convicted on all counts.

-At sentencing, Judge Katherine Forrest—who was recommended for the bench by Schumer—used what she perceived were Ross’s philosophical beliefs, as well as crimes he was never charged with, to enhance a draconian sentence.
+Judge Katherine Forrest—who was recommended for the bench by Schumer—based Ross’s sentence on what she perceived were Ross’s philosophical beliefs and crimes he was never charged with.
 She rejected independent academic studies showing that Silk Road reduced harm in the drug trade and that excessive sentences do not deter crime.
-She also rejected 100 letters written by people who know Ross, attesting to his fine character and entreating her to give him the mandatory minimum of 20 years.
-Instead, she sentenced Ross to double life without parole + 40 years.
-This was despite other Silk Road defendants with similar charges receiving by far less time.
+She also rejected 100 letters written by people who know Ross, attesting to his fine character and pleading with her to give him the mandatory minimum of 20 years.
+Instead, she sentenced Ross to double life without parole + 40 years, whereas other Silk Road defendants with similar charges received by far less time.